Redaelemawy20/ai-agent-dashboard/README.md

 #### 7. Chat history and multiple sessions

 Users can create, switch, and delete chat sessions.
 The session list appears in the sidebar.
 Sessions and active session ID persist in localStorage via Zustand.
-Messages are stored per session ID; switching sessions loads that session's messages and resets the tool store.
+Messages are stored per session ID (including `_timing` for tool call durations).
+Switching sessions loads that session's messages; the tool store resets automatically when `sessionId` changes in `syncFromMessages`.

 #### 8. Mobile support (bonus)